-THIS IS THE FIRST entry of an ongoing diary penned by SYBIL PRENTICE (aka @nightcoregirl) started in 2018.
+THIS IS THE FIRST entry of an ongoing series penned by SYBIL PRENTICE (aka @nightcoregirl) started in 2018.
 It's a personal account of life on the big stack and of the material places, products, and bodies optimized to intersect it.
-This diary might also be read as science fiction—or hyperstition—about a future entirely subsumed by “sharing” economies and platforms, and where all paid labor has been reduced to the service-industry's mise en abyme.
-With themes of wealth, social signaling, and individual aesthetic choice, Prentice narrates via detached soliloquy as if a Brett Easton Ellis protagonist for the Seeking Arrangement age: the body is impeccable, the codes are deployed just so, but the penthouse AirBnb ends tomorrow and the chauffeurs keep asking to be rated 5 stars.
+These essays are part diary, part science fiction—or hyperstition—about a future entirely subsumed by “sharing” economies and platforms, and where all paid labor has been reduced to the service-industry's mise-en-abyme.
+With themes of wealth, social signaling, and individual aesthetic choice, Prentice narrates via detached soliloquy as a protagonist for the pay to play age: the body is material to be altered and arranged, the codes are deployed just so, but the penthouse shared flat ends tomorrow and the driver rates you.
 Welcome to fully automated luxury whatever. – NM

 A NEW MODEL